vickygx/Fritter/README.md

 This project is a clone of the twitter and aims to provide a space where users can:
 	- login / signup
 	- post, edit and delete tweets
-	- view own tweets
-	- view tweets of others
+	- view own tweets as well as tweets of others
-	- see other users
+	- NEW! see other users' page
-	- follow other users
+	- NEW! follow other users
-	- visit user's page
-	- retweet other user's tweets
+	- NEW! retweet other user's tweets

 The application is an Express Application built on MongoDB as its database.